Description

 HOW TO MAKE IT:

-2. Split them lengthwise and carefully scoop out centers, leaving a ¼-inch shell.
-Lightly season these with Southern Italian Blend.
+- Split them lengthwise and carefully scoop out centers, leaving a ¼-inch shell.
+Lightly season these with the Salt table seasoning Blend of choice.
 Roughly chop the pulp.

-3. Put the shallot and butter in pan over medium heat.
+- Put the shallot and butter in pan over medium heat.
 Sauté, tossing occasionally, until softened, about 4 minutes.
 Add the zucchini pulp and cook until its liquid is evaporated.
 Add the prosciutto, toss until hot, and turn off heat.
 Stir in the crumbs and all but 3 tablespoons of the Parmigiano cheese.
-Season well with Southern Italian Blend and toss well to mix.
+Season to taste with the Salt Table Seasoning Blend of your choice.

 Marinated Shrimp, Avocado, and Tomato Salad

 Southerners love their seafood, and shrimp is on the top of that list because it is so versatile in so many dishes, especially salads.
-This salad features ‘Tybee Island Coastal Grinder Blend’ and ‘Leek, Chive and Onion Blend,’ and we think you’ll absolutely love it!
+This salad features one of The Salt Table’s best-selling flavors, and we think you’ll absolutely love it!

 Completely peel the shrimp for this.
 Nothing is more irritating than having that pretty but inedible bit of tail fin on the end of a shrimp that you’re trying to eat with a knife and fork.